Parramatta Eels: 2010s

 Towards the end of the season Ricky Stuart was announced as the new coach for the Parramatta Eels from 2013.
+In June 2013, head coach Ricky Stuart told twelve Parramatta players via an overhead projector that their services would not be required beyond the 2013 season.

-Another wooden spoon followed in 2013, with the club suffering their second biggest loss ever (4-64 to Melbourne in Round 24), and conceding three other scores of 50 or more.
+Another wooden spoon followed at the end of 2013, with the club suffering their second biggest loss ever (4–64 to Melbourne in round 24), and conceding three other scores of 50 or more.
 On 12 September 2013, it was announced Ricky Stuart would leave Parramatta to take up the head coaching role at Canberra for the 2014 season.

-Parramatt determined to continue their rebuilding process in the off season after receiving the wooden spoon two years running.
-The club did this by releasing 12 players and signing more in key areas to help them achieve success in the 2014 season.
+Parramatta were determined to continue their rebuilding process in the off-season after receiving the wooden spoon two years running.
+The club did this by releasing the aforementioned twelve players and signing more in key areas to help them achieve success in the 2014 season.

 Parramatta also recruited a new coach in Brad Arthur, formerly an Assistant Coach at the club, as Ricky Stuart reneged on the final two years of his contract.
-This was in order to return to his hometown of Canberra and coach the Raiders, the team he played for during his youth.
+This was in order to return to his hometown of Canberra, the team he played for during his youth.
 Before the 2014 season started, Brad Arthur and Parramatta implemented a new recruitment policy and made strong signings including future NSW hooker Nathan Peats, promising star Corey Norman and William Hopoate who was a 2011 premiership winner and NSW representative before leaving rugby league to join a two-year Mormon mission.

-The 2014 season started off in great style as Parramatta won 4 out of their first 6 matches.
+The 2014 season started off in great style as Parramatta won four out of their first six matches.
 Parramatta then went into their Easter Monday clash at Stadium Australia sitting 5th on the ladder but lost the match controversially 21–18 in front of 50,000 fans.
 In round 24 Parramatta were sitting 8th on the ladder and looked destined to play in the finals for the first time since 2009 and only needed to win one of their last two remaining games against sides lower than them on the table which were Canberra and Newcastle.
 Parramatta lost both matches and missed out on the finals series by two competition points.

 The 2015 season was a year to forget for Parramatta as they finished 12th on the table.
-The highlights being in Round 1 when Parramatta defeated Manly 42-12 and Semi Radradra scoring 24 tries in 18 matches.
+The highlights being in round 1 when Parramatta defeated Manly 42–12 and Semi Radradra scoring 24 tries in 18 matches.